Allan Fung

 Allan Wai-Ket Fung (born February 25, 1970) is an American attorney and politician who served as the mayor of Cranston, Rhode Island, from 2009 to 2021.
 Fung, who is of Chinese descent, was the first Chinese American mayor in Rhode Island.
 He was the Republican nominee for Governor of Rhode Island in the 2014 and 2018 elections as well as the Republican nominee for U.S. representative for in 2022.

 Before he was elected mayor in 2008, Fung was previously a state prosecutor and attorney on legislative and regulatory affairs before serving on the Cranston City Council as a city-wide councilman.
+In 2026, he disaffiliated from the Republican Party to run for election as an independent in the 15th district of the Rhode Island House of Representatives.

 Early life and education

 Allan W. Fung (馮偉傑), born on February 25, 1970, at Providence Lying-In Hospital (now known as Women & Infants Hospital), is the eldest of Kwong Wen and Tan Ping's three children.
 Crown colony Chinese immigrants from British Hong Kong, his family settled in Rhode Island in 1969, and ran a restaurant on Cranston Street and Gansett Avenue in Cranston, Rhode Island.

 Fung graduated from Classical High School in Providence, Rhode Island, in 1988, in the same class as future Providence mayor Angel Taveras.
 In Fung's 2014 gubernatorial campaign, he disclosed that he had been involved in a fatal car crash in 1989.
 Fung said he lost consciousness and struck and killed James W. Skipper Jr., who had stopped on the side of the road to change a tire.
 Fung was charged in the incident but a grand jury did not indict him.
 Fung said he reached an out-of-court settlement with Skipper's family.
 He said no drugs or alcohol were involved in the incident.

 Fung earned a Bachelor of Arts degree in political science from Rhode Island College in 1992 and a Juris Doctor from the Suffolk University Law School in 1995.
 He received the Classical High School Distinguished Alumni Award in 2009.